ilesinge/shabda/README.md

   - Host on free service?: separate code from assets
   - Beware Throttling: https://freesound.org/docs/api/overview.html
   - Communicate on Estuary Discord
-- What if no found sample ? => random sound ? other ?
+- What if no found sample ? =>
+  - random sound ? other ?
+  - error on web ?
 - Download as zip
 - Random word from dictionary
 - Normalize samples volume